Click the logo below to send a message!

-*Committee Chairs are appointed by the Programming Board’s Executive Board except for the Marketing and Promotions Committee which is automatically co-chaired by the Vice President of Information & the VP of Media.
+*Committee Chairs are appointed by the Student Life Activities and Planning Board’s Executive Board except for the Marketing and Promotions Committee which is automatically co-chaired by the Vice President of Information & the VP of Media.

 Entertainment Committee – Responsible for finding and securing entertainment or speakers for programs and events.
 Serves as the hospitality crew during the program or event to ensure that all entertainers/guests are taken care of.
 Assist with the creation of event ideas for educational programs, field trips, multicultural programs, social events, fundraisers, etc. In charge of securing a student to be the Lion Mascot at events.

 Marketing and Promotions Committee – Serves as the Official Street Team to distribute marketing and promotional materials such as flyers, posters, bookmark, etc., to create awareness about upcoming programs and events.

-Recruitment Committee – Responsible for the recruitment of new members for the Programming Board.
+Recruitment Committee – Responsible for the recruitment of new members for the Student Life Activities and Planning Board.

 Candidates seeking executive officer positions can be nominated by their peers, faculty, advisor or they can self-nominate.
 Nominations can be sent to Alaysha.Walker@raritanval.edu

 o Must be an active part-time or full-time RVCC student.

 - Prepare a 1-2 minute speech to present during the election period.

 Executive officers must have a minimum GPA of 2.5 and be in good standing at the College.

 Committee chairs must have a minimum GPA of 2.0 and be in good standing at the College.

 - First year students can run for executive officer positions or be appointed as a committee chair, but must submit their high school transcript to the club advisor to meet the GPA requirements.

 o There is no GPA requirement to volunteer; however, it is your responsibility to ensure that you maintain a good academic standing.

 - Be available during weekly club meetings and other activities and events as necessary.
 Get Involved!